hashicorp/terraform-website/content/source/docs/enterprise/install/uninstall.html.md

 	Proceeding with uninstall...
 	```

-	If there are snapshots present on the system, you will be prompted to move them, proceed with deleting them, or abort.
+	If there are snapshots present on the system, choose whether to move them to another directory, delete them, or cancel the uninstall.
+Here is an example of moving snapshots to another directory:

 	```
 	There appear to be Replicated snapshots stored in /var/lib/replicated/snapshots.